 Legacy Code 401221

-Description In this unit students will learn the necessary midwifery skills for the provision of woman centred post birth care.
+Description In this subject students will learn the necessary midwifery skills for the provision of woman centred post birth care.
 In a simulated practice environment students will gain practical skills to provide midwifery care to both the woman and her baby up until six weeks postpartum.
 The importance of effective communication and documentation will also be reinforced.
-This unit will also include blocks of practical experience in designated clinical areas and the provision of continuity of care.
+This subject will also include blocks of practical experience in designated clinical areas and the provision of continuity of care.

 School Nursing & Midwifery